hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 may concurrent transfers in progress, Max total XFR: no more requests accepted on this connection, etc.

-### EDNS0 Keepalive option
+### The edns-tcp-keepalive EDNS0 Option

-XFR clients that send the EDNS0 Keepalive option on every XFR request provide the server with maximum opportunity to update the Keepalive timeout.
-The XFR server may use the frequency of recent XFRs to calculate an average update rate as input to the decision of what EDNS0 Keepalive timeout to use.
-If the server does not support EDNS0 Keepalive the client MAY keep the connection open for a few seconds ([@RFC7766] recommends that servers use timeouts of at least a few seconds).
+XFR clients that send the edns-tcp-keepalive EDNS0 option on every XFR request provide the server with maximum opportunity to update the edns-tcp-keepalive timeout.
+The XFR server may use the frequency of recent XFRs to calculate an average update rate as input to the decision of what edns-tcp-keepalive timeout to use.
+If the server does not support edns-tcp-keepalive the client MAY keep the connection open for a few seconds ([@RFC7766] recommends that servers use timeouts of at least a few seconds).